beergeek/pipelinedocs/bitbucket-pipelines.md

 This will perform syntax validation and will run the required test suite.
 Please see https://bitbucket.org/geoff_williams/my_puppet_module for a working example module.

-To deploy the code directly to your Puppet Master, follow the instructions for testing Puppet Control Repositories from step 2 onwards and reference the latest git commit of your module in your control repository's Puppetfile.
+To deploy the code directly to your Puppet Master, follow the instructions for testing Puppet Control Repositories from step 2 onwards and reference the latest git commit of your module in your control repository's `Puppetfile`.

 ## Puppet Control Repositories
 Puppet Control Repositories bind together: